KushajveerSingh/nextjs_image_ab_testing/README.md

-visit https://docs.stripe.com/stripe-cli to install stripe-cli run 'stripe login' run 'npm run stripe:listen', copy the webhook secret and add that as an env variable in convex with the name 'STRIPE_WEBHOOKS_SECRET'
+visit https://docs.stripe.com/stripe-cli to install stripe-cli run 'stripe login' run 'npm run stripe:listen', copy the webhook secret and add that as an env variable in convex with the name 'STRIPE_WEBHOOKS_SECRET' in stripe, search for product and then select 'create a product'.
+Give name 'Subscription to PicPulse', standard pricing, 5.99 USD, recurring, montly.
+Then press 'Save Product' and copy the price_ID
+Store the price_id as an env variable in convex with the name 'PRICE_ID'

 npm install convex-helpers@latest
 npm install openai